Child Abuse Prevention Month: Taking Action

 - How to file reports – to whom, how, where, and what to report, and other information that could be included in reports.

-Here are some helpful child abuse prevention strategies for teachers:
+Here are some helpful child abuse prevention strategies for teachers and school administrators:

 - Partner with Parents: Teach parents the importance of parental controls, internet monitoring software, and knowing who their children communicate with, both in-person and online.

-- Internet Safety Education: Talk to children about safe internet use and cyberbullying, crucial topics during the COVID-19 shift to online and hybrid teaching.
+- Internet Safety Education: Talk to children about safe internet use and cyberbullying.

-- School-wide initiatives: Implement policies in your school to ensure student safety, including anti-bullying initiatives to protect vulnerable students.
+- School-wide initiatives: Implement safe environment policies in your school to ensure student safety.

 - Child Abuse Reporting: Spread awareness about how to recognize and report abuse or maltreatment situations.
 This can be on bulletin boards in the teachers’ lounge, as a part of teacher coaching, and in staff meetings.